Coursework

 Contemporary Literature, Fall 2023

-In-class Presentation: “Reading the Internet in Chris Alexander’s Panda”
+Presentation: “Reading the Internet in Chris Alexander’s Panda”

 Narrative Theory and Practice, Fall 2023